Charles Fletcher Lummis

-Charles Fletcher Lummis (March 1, 1859, in Lynn, Massachusetts – November 25, 1928, in Los Angeles, California) was a United States journalist, and an activist for Indian rights and historic preservation.
-A traveler in the American Southwest, he settled in Los Angeles, California, where he also became known as an historian, photographer, ethnographer, archaeologist, poet, and librarian.
-Lummis founded the Southwest Museum of the American Indian.
+Charles Fletcher Lummis (March 1, 1859 – November 25, 1928) was an American journalist, civil rights activist, preservationist, poet and librarian who promoted Native American rights and historic preservation.
+He founded the Southwest Museum of the American Indian.

+Lummis began his career as a printer and wrote poems.
+He traveled in the American Southwest, and settled in Los Angeles, California, where he became known as a historian, photographer, ethnographer and archaeologist.
+He worked as a city editor for the Los Angeles Times.
+After being paralyzed, he lived in a Pueblo Indian village and began promoting Native American rights.
+Later in his life he was a city librarian at the Los Angeles Public Library.

 Early life and career

-Charles Fletcher Lummis was born in 1859, in Lynn, Massachusetts.
-He lost his mother at age 2 and was homeschooled by his father, who was a schoolmaster.
-Lummis enrolled in Harvard for college and was a classmate of Theodore Roosevelt's, but dropped out during his senior year.
+Lummis was born in 1859, in Lynn, Massachusetts.
+He lost his mother at age two and was homeschooled by his father, who was a schoolmaster and a Methodist minister.
+Lummis enrolled in Harvard for college and was a classmate of Theodore Roosevelt, but dropped out during his senior year.
 While at Harvard he worked during the summer as a printer and published his first work, Birch Bark Poems.
-This small volume was printed on paper-thin sheets of birch bark; he won acclaim from Life magazine and recognition from some of the day's leading poets.
+This small volume was printed on paper-thin sheets of birch bark; he won recognition from some of the day's leading poets.
 He sold the books by subscription and used the money to pay for college.
 A poem from this work, "My Cigarette", highlighted tobacco as one of his life's obsessions.

 In 1880, at the age of 21, Lummis married Dorothea Rhodes of Cincinnati, Ohio.